Find the Best Way to Send Money to the UK

 TorFX offer a dedicated account manager who is available to contact on the phone.
 TorFX understand that clients who move large sums of money want to speak with someone directly about their money transfer.
 They don't charge transfer fees and they add a small mark up on the exchange rate.

-OFX specialise in sending large sums of money from the United Kingdom to Australia and charge no transfer fees for transfers over A$10,000.
+OFX specialise in sending large sums of money from Australia to the United Kingdom and charge no transfer fees for transfers over A$10,000.
 Transfers under A$10,000 attract a A$15 fee.
 They offer a quick online registration and 24/7 customer support.

 What are the limits and tax implications on money transfers to the United Kingdom?